jamowei/Termux_XFCE/README.md

 ### 3. Per-App Solution (Less Effective)

-For specific applications that are being killed in the background (like Termux, for example), you can sometimes work around the issue by changing the battery management settings for that app:
+- For specific applications that are being killed in the background (like Termux, for example), you can sometimes work around the issue by changing the battery management settings for that app:
-Go to Settings > Apps (or Apps & notifications).
+- Go to Settings > Apps (or Apps & notifications).
-Find the application in question.
+- Find the application in question (Termux).
-Go to Battery (or Battery usage).
+- Go to Battery (or Battery usage).
-Select Unrestricted (or Non restricted) for background usage.\n This may prevent the system from killing the app's process due to excessive battery use, but it does not disable the Phantom Process Killer feature system-wide.
+- Select Unrestricted (or Non restricted) for background usage.\n
+- This may prevent the system from killing the app's process due to excessive battery use, but it does not disable the Phantom Process Killer feature system-wide.
-🚨 Important Considerations:
+#### 🚨 Important Considerations:
-Disabling the Phantom Process Killer may increase battery consumption and affect system performance, as it allows background apps to use more resources.
+- Disabling the Phantom Process Killer may increase battery consumption and affect system performance, as it allows background apps to use more resources.
-The ADB method is the most reliable on non-stock devices but requires basic technical knowledge.
+- The ADB method is the most reliable on non-stock devices but requires basic technical knowledge.